The Trail Magic & Medicine Tour

 This January through March 2026 xTx Founder Charlie Gandy is making his inaugural thru hike on the 1,500-mile xTexas hiking, biking, and equestrian trail after spending a year and a half envisioning, designing, and ground proofing the route with the xTx leadership team, board, and volunteers.

-On January 1, 2026 Charlie will start on the Louisiana border at (insert details) hiking 20 to 25 mile days.
+On December 31, 2025 Charlie started on the Louisiana border near the Sam Forse Collins Recreation Area hiking 20 to 25 mile days.
 He estimates it will take him 75 days to complete the hike including days for rest, meetings with stakeholders and special events.
+He’s accompanied by his good friends Pam and Richard Hershberger.

-Charlie knows intimately the powerful of trails personally and for communities.
+Charlie knows intimately the power of trails both personally and for communities.
 He’s making this thru hike to prove it can be done - and - to raise awareness and funding for this once in a generation project.

-He invites you to support his tour by joining him for a mile or more (see details below), following along on social media, and donating to the project!
+He invites you to support this inaugural tour by joining him for a mile or more (see bottom of the page) and donating to the project (see below!)to help it grow and thrive.

 Can you help make it happen?
 Can you pitch in $20 to sponsor a mile or more as your budget allows?